skip to main content

 In the words of the architects, this home is a cabane that embodies ”the human dimension of the home: you go to sleep in small-scale, comfortable and inviting spaces.
 Then, the home opens up, allowing you to enjoy the surroundings.”
 Cit.
 Javier Sánchez - JSa Arquitectura

-Respectful connection to place
+Respectful connection with place

 Materials give soul and authenticity to the design, in a combination of local stone, warm-toned wood for the interiors and black-tinted wood for the outdoor cladding – a choice that is motivated by the willingness to blend seamlessly and respectfully with the landscape.
 In the words of the architects: “black tinted wood helps homes retreat in themselves to then take root in the landscape.”
 Cit.
 Javier Sánchez - JSa Arquitectura

 Rain Harvest Home is located in the middle of a Mexican natural reserve.
 Respecting the delicate surroundings, the building is entirely off-the-grid, powered by solar panels, and wise in its use of water – an increasingly scarse resource.
 A considerate approach that doubles as a feature, shaping a water-based experience for guests.
 Rainwater is collected and treated on-site to serve all domestic needs.
-Besides, a round bathhouse offers four different activities – hot bath, sauna, steam shower, washroom – for people to connect to the water element.
+Besides, a round bathhouse offers four different activities – hot bath, sauna, steam shower, washroom – for people to connect with the water element.

 As a whole, this project is directed to people as much as it is directed to nature.
 It is a comfortable retreat that rediscovers a slow-paced lifestyle, a designed space that’s exposed to nature and aware of its dependence on natural resources, a building that respects its surroundings by disguising itself in the vegetation and integrating into the local climate with care and consideration.